Ahead of Time Mutation Based Fault Localisation using Statistical Inference: Experimental Design

 \subsection{Mutation Tool and Operators}

-In the study, we use Major version 1.3.4~\cite{Just2011gq} as our mutation analysis tool, and choose mutation operators listed in Table~\ref{tab:mutation_operator}.
-Note that some operators have been turned off only for specific classes to avoid errors occurred due to the exceptionally large numbers of generated mutants\footnote{Due to the internal design of Major, some classes that yield too many mutants may lead to the violation of bytecode length limit imposed by Java compiler.
-See \url{https://github.com/rjust/defects4j/issues/62} for technical details.}.
+In the study, we use Major version 1.3.4~\cite{Just2011gq} as our mutation analysis tool, and choose all mutation operators in Major.
+Note that some operators had to be turned off for specific classes so that Major does not generate an exceptionally large number of mutants.\footnote{Due to the internal design of Major, some classes that yield too many mutants may lead to the violation of bytecode length limit imposed by Java compiler.
+See \url{https://github.com/rjust/defects4j/issues/62} for technical details.}